tgj/containers-quickstarts/s2i-datapower/README.md

 oc create route passthrough datapower-console --service datapower --port=9090
 ```

-You can use the following commads to extract the configuration from a running experimentation pod:
+You can use the following commands to extract the configuration from a running experimentation pod:
 ```
-oc rsync <pod_name>:/drouter/config <your_project>/src/config
+oc rsync <pod_name>:/drouter/config <your_project>/src/
-oc rsync <pod_name>:/drouter/local <your_project>/src/local
+oc rsync <pod_name>:/drouter/local <your_project>/src/
 ```